invfin/frontend/README.md

 - [ ] Add terms correction
 - [ ] Add stores to store the companies/terms/questiosn visited
 - [ ] Make that the pages are also loaded when going stright to the link
+- [ ] Finish the filters in the lists pages